vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 . a himself seems

-to have identified the Tāraka mantra with the syllable om
+to have identified the Tāraka mantra with the syllable oṁ.

-. .
 8

 The Kāśīkhaṇd